Carlos II, King of Spain

 Carlos II’s second wife Maria Anna of Neuberg; Credit – Wikipedia

-The lack of an heir to the Spanish throne and concerns over Carlos II’s health made a second marriage an urgent matter.
+The lack of an heir to the Spanish throne and concerns over Carlos II’s health made a second marriage urgent.
 Carlos’ mother Queen Mariana selected twenty-two-year-old Maria Anna of Neuburg, daughter of Philipp Wilhelm, Count Palatine and Duke of Palatinate-Neuburg, Duke of Jülich-Berg, and Elector Palatine based on the family’s history of fertility.
 Maria Anna’s mother Elisabeth Amalie of Hesse-Darmstadt was pregnant twenty-three times and fourteen of the seventeen children born reached adulthood.
 The proxy wedding was held on August 28, 1689, in Ingolstadt, Duchy of Bavaria, now in the German state of Bavaria.
 Maria Anna arrived in Spain in the spring of 1690.
 Carlos II and Maria Anna of Neuberg were married in person on May 14, 1690, in the Church of the Convent of San Diego, within the complex of the Royal Palace of Valladolid in Spain.

 As the years passed, it became increasingly clear that King Carlos II would never have an heir.
 It seemed that Carlos was almost certainly infertile and his autopsy did reveal he had only one atrophied testicle.
 During her marriage Maria Anna claimed to be pregnant on several occasions and encouraged Carlos to undergo treatments to increase his fertility, making it clear the failure to produce an heir was not her fault.